 2.2 Kit Collections.

 We were able to distribute a further two hundred items of clothing during the summer from the Lake District National Park to the mountain crew clothing loan stores managed by the Kilimanjaro Porters Assistance Project.

 2.3 Fund Raising

-We also continue to receive regular income from the ‘Friends of R.O.B.’ though increasing their numbers remains a key priority for 2018.
+We also continue to receive regular income from the ‘Friends of R.O.B.’ though increasing their number remains an annual focus